MaryamMoeini/Rest-Spring-Security/README.md

 # Rest-Spring-Security

 Overview:
-This application is designed for an energy platform which enables the system to validate and store data related to Profiles and
+In this project we are providing a set of REST-full WEB service which are designed for an energy platform which enables the front-end system to perform CRUD actions on sets of data which are provided by customers/users on the platform.
-MeterResding in SQL data base.

 This a spring boot application, demonstrating a simple back-end application which implements REST API.